Skip to content

 Known Servers

 When generating Network Policies based on captured traffic, we will often encounter IPs which, by themselves, don't have any meaning.
-They may be part of an bigger network on which every IP actually belongs to the same service, and thus, the entire network should be represented on the policy.
+They may be part of a bigger network on which every IP actually belongs to the same service, and thus, the entire network should be represented on the policy.
 Or it may be unclear for someone looking at the policy what this IP actually means, and what service it represents.

 The KnownServer CRD comes to take care of both situations.
 You can define for an IP the network which is equivalent to it, and also the server to which it belongs to.
 You can also name it in a user-friendly manner, so it will be easier to understand what this IP actually means.